 While some enthusiasts have the tools and experience to install a Stage 2 kit themselves, we recommend a professional installation to ensure everything is fitted correctly and safely.
 Labor costs can vary depending on your location and the shop’s hourly rate, but it’s wise to budget between $500 and $1,000 for the installation.
 This cost covers the technician’s time to properly install the intercooler, intake, and other components.
 Getting it done right the first time prevents future headaches and ensures your car runs as it should.
 This is also a great time to connect with a shop that offers expert engine tuning services to dial in your new setup.

-Budgeting for Supporting Mods
+Budgeting for Essential Supporting Mods

 A Stage 2 kit is rarely the final step.
 To handle the increased power reliably and maximize your gains, you’ll need to invest in supporting modifications.
 As many Subaru owners have found, you might need to spend an additional $2,400 or more on parts after the initial tune.
 This budget should account for upgrades like a high-flow downpipe, a cat-back exhaust system, an upgraded fuel pump, or enhanced cooling solutions.
 These Subaru STI upgrades aren’t just for show; they ensure your engine can breathe better and stay cool under pressure, protecting your investment for the long haul.

-Planning for Ongoing Maintenance
+Planning for Long-Term Maintenance Costs

 More power puts more stress on your vehicle’s components, which means your maintenance routine will need to change.
 A Stage 2 STI requires more frequent attention than a stock one.
 You should plan for more regular oil changes with high-quality synthetic oil to protect the engine.
 It’s also a good idea to perform regular checks on your new parts, like the intercooler and intake systems, to make sure all connections are secure and there are no leaks.
 Staying on top of maintenance is the key to enjoying your car’s enhanced performance without compromising its long-term reliability.

-What Happens to Your Warranty?
+What Happens to Your Car's Warranty?

 This is a big one, especially for owners of newer Subarus.
 Modifying your car with aftermarket parts can affect your manufacturer’s warranty.
 If a failure occurs and the dealership determines that your Stage 2 components caused the issue, they can deny the warranty claim for the affected parts.
 Before you start ordering parts, it’s crucial to read your warranty agreement carefully.
 We also recommend having a conversation with your local dealership’s service department to understand their specific policies on modified vehicles.
 This knowledge will help you make an informed decision about the potential risks.